championswimmer/blog.championswimmer.in/_posts/2016-10-24-don-t-jump-onto-the-firebase-bandwagon-yet.md

 **Firebase** is the rage.
 It's the talk of the town, and every frontend conference, be it _Web_ or _Mobile_ can't stop talking about [Firebase](http://firebase.google.com).

-But hold your horses a bit our there.
+But hold your horses a bit out there.
 Now I am not saying that do not use Firebase.
 I use Firebase extensively.
 At [CodingBlocks](http://codingblocks.com) I make it a point to teach using Firebase to the students of the _Android_ programme.
 But all said and done, Firebase has a **specific** use case.
 And we cannot overlook that.

 Firebase came about to be used as a _**realtime, object storage**_ system.
 Both the terms _realtime_ and _object_ storage are important.
 For one, being realtime is not something we always need.
 For a chat app yes, for a CRM, probably not needed at all.
 Secondly the data format of Firebase is very dubious.
 It is an object store meaning, it resembles no-SQL databases like `MongoDB` and `DocumentStore` more than it does RDBMS like `MySQL` or `Oracle`.
 NoSQL is also something the cool kids have been harping on since 2010, but is again, useful for specific cases.